 Step 5.
 Open Boiler and Locate Pilot Light

 After waiting, you can now open up the boiler.
 Remove the access panel to gain access to the pilot light.
-In most cases, this panel is located adjacent to the gas control knob box.
-Sometimes you can just lift the panel up, but occasionally it may be screwed on.
+In most cases, this panel will be adjacent to the gas control knob box.
+Sometimes, you can just lift the panel up, but occasionally, it may be screwed on.

 Step 6.
 Turn Gas to "Pilot"